abrierley0/incompressible_repo/vector_psi_omega/README.md

 ---------------------------------------------

+The vector potential-vorticity formulation is a three dimensional extension of the streamfunction-vorticity formulation.
+The vector potential has been known to exist for a while, but storage and computational limitations prevented its wide use, also a difficulty with the vector potential boundary conditions.
+Hirasaki and Hellums found a general boundary conditons for this formulation, which works well if the walls are impermeable.
+Through-flows are more difficult.

+This code is written for a three-dimensional cube with a moving top wall.

+#### Contents

+* _**lit_data**_ - figures from the reference data in .png format, and also extracted data from these figures in .csv format (extraction done using engauge digitizer)
+* _**results**_ - storage for results, including slice visualisations in .png format and centreline velocity data in .csv format
+* _**config.yaml**_ - configuration file to configure the simulation as you choose
+* _**vector_psi_omega.py**_ - the code

+#### Running the Code

 For the numerical solution to the flow of a fluid which is incompressible and contained within a cube, where the flow is driven by the motion of the lid,

 1. **Configure your parameters** as required for simulation in the *config.yaml* file, by typing the following in the Linux terminal,